(Flash Animation, less than 70KB)

 What Are Its Effects?

 In a left to right shunt, blood that just returned from the lungs crosses the VSD and goes back to the lungs again.
 This causes increased pulmonary (lung) blood flow.
 A heart murmur occurs because there is a pressure difference between the two ventricles and there is turbulent blood flow crossing the hole.
 The smaller the hole, the louder the murmur.
+A medium to large VSD results in dilation of the left atrium and ventricle to accommodate the addition blood flow coming back from the lungs.

 Ventricular Septal Defect (VSD) affects boys and girls with equal frequency.
 Children with VSD are affected differently depending on the size, location, and number of holes in the ventricular septum.
 Small holes generally cause little or no difficulty and often close naturally as the child grows.